wyleyr/hankel1867tr/MARKUP.md

 the original German are marked up as `span` elements with class `origphrase` and a `title` element containing the original German.

+Printing errors in the German are corrected where the intended text is clear.
+The corrected phrase is marked up as a `span` with class `corrected`.

 ## Document structure

 Each chapter (*Abschnitt*) is marked up as a `<section>` with